daniel-k778/daniel-k778/README.md

 </div>
 <div align="center">

-  ### I'm a first-year Engineering student with a passion for technology and software development.
+  ### I'm a software engineering student with a passion for technology and software development.

 </div>